What is going on with core developers/ment?

 This comment explains why I'm not publishing what happened in the conflict.

-RE: What is going on with core developers/ment? - Added by Lars P. over 8 years ago
+RE: What is going on with core developers/ment? - Added by Lars P. about 13 years ago

 My problem here with Redmine, which we have been using since summer 2008, and it has worked OK, no major problems.